-Google+ for Work profilesWhat is a Google+ profile?
+Google+ profilesWhat is a Google+ profile?

 Yes, for example:

 Yes, your users can use Google+ on mobile devices, using either a native app or a mobile web browser.

-Learn more about Google+ for Work business features
+Learn more about Google+ business features

 Enabling and disabling Google+How do I turn on Google+ for Work for my users?

 You can turn the service on or off in your Google Admin console.
 For details, see Turn Google+ on or off for users.

 Yes, you can turn on Google+ just for some users by placing their accounts in specific organizational units.
 For details, see Add an organizational unit.